arrow-kt/arrow-website/content/docs/learn/immutable-data/traversal.md

 :::info In a rush?

 - Traversal focus on an indefinite number of values.
-- To access all the the value, use `getAll`.
+- To access to all the values, use `getAll`.
   - Traversals provide an API similar to those of collections.
 - To modify every value focused by the traversal, use `modify`.